-Clean and disinfect all areas (for example, toy rooms, bathrooms and common areas) that were used by the suspected or confirmed case of COVID-19.
-Close off the affected area before cleaning and disinfection.
+Clean and disinfect all areas (for example, toy rooms, bathrooms and common areas) that are used for day care.
 Open outside doors and windows to increase air circulation and then commence cleaning and disinfection.

 Other items to be cleaned and disinfected are but not limited to: